Orange County Workers’ Compensation Attorney

 In 2012, the Governor signed a workers’ compensation reform bill, Senate Bill 863, into law.
 This bill increased the benefit amounts for injured workers.
 For questions about how much the system may entitle you to after a workplace injury or death, speak to an Orange County workers’ compensation attorney.
 The team at Bentley & More, LLP, has helped many injured workers and their families seek maximum benefits for injuries.
 If you aren’t sure whether to file a workers’ compensation or personal injury claim, our experienced attorneys can help with expert legal representation.

-- Falls.
-Falls killed 364 construction workers in 2015.
-Falls from scaffolds, roofs, ladders, equipment, and platforms can end in fatal injury.
-The industry can help prevent falls by teaching proper scaffold construction, height safety, and providing personal fall-protection gear.
+- Falls: Falls from scaffolds, roofs, ladders, equipment, and platforms can end in fatal injury.
+The industry can help prevent falls by teaching proper scaffold construction, height safety, and providing personal fall protection gear.

-- Struck by object.
-Ninety construction workers died from this cause in 2015.
-Objects such as building materials, handheld tools, and debris can fall on workers and cause serious or fatal head and brain injuries.
+- Struck by the object: Objects such as building materials, handheld tools, and debris can fall on workers and cause serious or fatal head and brain injuries.
 Lack of proper head protection and securement of materials contribute to these injuries.

-- Electrocutions.
-Electrocutions took 81 worker lives.
-Working around live wires and with electrical components is an incredibly dangerous field that requires a great deal of training and safety gear.
+- Electrocutions: Working around live wires and electrical components is an incredibly dangerous field that requires a great deal of training and safety gear.
 Employers who don’t take the risk of electrocution seriously may fail to properly train employees to work around these elements.

-- Caught-in/between.
-Getting caught in or caught between objects killed 67 workers in 2015.
-Construction employees may get caught between a motor vehicle and stationary object, gears in a piece of heavy machinery, or caught in collapsing structures.
-A safe workplace environment can prevent these fatal injuries.
+- Caught-in/between: Construction employees may get caught between a motor vehicle and a stationary object, gears in a piece of heavy machinery, or caught in collapsing structures.
+A safe work environment can prevent these fatal injuries.

 OSHA gives hundreds of citations to California workplaces for broken rules and safety violations.
 Hundreds of construction workers would still be alive today were it not for the negligence of employers, product manufacturers, and other parties.
 As an injured worker or a surviving loved one, discover your rights in terms of workers’ compensation or a personal injury claim in Orange County.
 Keep in mind that once you file for workers’ compensation, you lose your right to sue your employer for negligence.
 Before making this decision, speak with one of our construction accident lawyers.